Saurashya/Saurashya/README.md

 👋 Hi there!
 I'm Saurashya, a student with a passion for web development and front-end design.

 🎓 Currently pursuing a degree in BSc.CSIT, I have gained hands-on experience in building responsive and user-friendly websites using HTML, CSS, and JavaScript.
-I also have experience in React.

 🌟 My goal is to create engaging and innovative web experiences that leave a lasting impression on users.